ukeszler/KeszlerShippingContextPreset/README.md

 After a user has entered a zipcode (and maybe changed the country), the shipping address context stays applied and calculates the actual shipping cost, noticable by the zipcode now always showing in the summary:

 <img width="1380" height="702" alt="cart" src="https://github.com/user-attachments/assets/962211c9-7451-4efc-a7d2-6dab4e2a2230" />

+### Usage in product feeds
+Let's say you want to create a product feed for some external product comparison service like Google Shopping.
+If you rely on weight & zipcode based shipping cost calculations, you can now have them calculated in the feed itself by calling the perItemShipping function.
+Args are the product id, weight, sales channel id (optional), zipcode (optional), useWeightCache flag (optional).
+You can set a global zipcode using the plugin settings, in which case perItemShipping will try and use it for running its calculation.
+You could also override it on a per-item basis, e.g. by iterating over a range of zipcodes and create multiple shipping info containers for a single product.
+Trying to avoid issues with memory exhaustion and timeouts, you can set the useWeightCache flag.
+This will cache previous results based on weight and zipcode, so you don't have to rely on running the same calculations over and over again.
+Be mindful that this is only helpful if your custom rules don't take any product specifics into account.
+Otherwise the cache might lead to unexpected results.

 ## Disclaimer
 This plugin was originally created for internal use only, so it might be considered an oddly specific use case.
 However, if you rely on very detailed shipping cost calculations (such as zipcode & weight dependent freight forwarding), this plugin might be for you.